-LSP Perspective: Applying the Human Touch to MT, Qualitative Feedback in MT evaluation (Part 2)
+LSP Perspective: Applying the Human Touch to MT (Part 2)

 In all the discussions about Machine Translation, we do not often hear much about post-editors and what could be done to enhance and improve the task of PEMT, which is often viewed negatively.
 Lucía Guerrero, Senior Translation and Localization Project Manager at CPSL, provides useful insights into her direct experience of improving the experience for post-editors doing this kind of work.